edgar-code-repository/spring-boot-with-azure-storage/README.md

 ---------------------------------------------------------------------------

-**Code snippet that shows how to retrieve the list of elements inside the blob container:**
+**Code snippet that shows how to retrieve the content of the file as Base64:**

 ```
   BlobContainerClient blobContainerClient = blobServiceClient.getBlobContainerClient(containerName);